gilleshenrard/ITLg_POO/README.md

 - JFXSelect has been implemented to deal with player slot selection via JavaFX click events
 - The game can now be launched either in console mode or in JFX mode via a program argument
 - Headers have been added to the newly implemented methods
+- The main game loop runs in a separate thread in the JFX version

 ---
 ### 5. Known issues